Bernardyńska Street: Naming

-Bernardynska Street gets its name from the Bernardine Monastery inhabited by monks from 1480 to 1829: today still stands the Church of Our Lady Queen of Peace in Bernardyńska Street.
+Bernardyńska Street gets its name from the Bernardine Monastery inhabited by monks from 1480 to 1829: today still stands the Church of Our Lady Queen of Peace in Bernardyńska Street.

 History

-Bernardynska Street was born from a mid-19th century project to extend the road connecting the Old Town to the suburbs.
-In addition, the construction of the a Prussian Eastern Railway line passing through Bydgoszcz in 1851 and the building of the Main station in the north-west of the city emphasized the need of a new bridge over the Brda River, so as to abate the traffic in Mostowa street and its narrow bridge.
+Bernardyńska Street was born from a mid-19th century project to extend the road connecting the Old Town to the suburbs.
+In addition, the construction of the a Prussian Eastern Railway line passing through Bydgoszcz in 1851 and the building of the main station in the north-west of the city emphasized the need of a new bridge over the Brda River, so as to abate the traffic in Mostowa street and its narrow bridge.
 The eastern location was selected because of the need to reach the newly created suburbs in the 1830s.

 On December 7, 1855, an official application was filled for the construction of the new in the area of the former Bernardine monastery.

 Many official and financial difficulties, associated with the definition of the course of the street and acquisitions of terrain made the project drag on, coming to completion only 20 years later (1875): discussions with landlords and neighborhood about path locations went on till 1863!

 Another problem has been to cover the cost of "Most Bernardyński", the bridge over the Brda river, which was a key element of the route: Prussian authorities conditioned the approval of the project upon the realization of a single-span bridge structure, leaving the navigation on the river open and safe.
 The issue has been solved only in 1866, with a promise from the Prussian government to fund the bridge.